haniyetebyanian/prefix-free-codes/README.md

 ### 2. Checking Decodability
 For a given valid set `X` and input string `T`, a dynamic programming approach with bitmasks is used to determine whether `T` can be fully decoded using the codes in `X` under a bijective mapping to letters.

-### 3. Counting Valid Mappings
+### 3. Counting Valid Sets
-The same DP framework is extended to count the number of distinct strings `S` that can be produced by a given code set.
-When handling multiple overlapping sets, the principle of inclusion is applied to avoid double-counting.
+Using the decodability check, all valid prefix-free sets that can successfully decode `T` are identified and counted.

 ### 4. Collecting Unique Codes
 After identifying all valid sets that successfully decode `T`, the distinct codes appearing in those sets are collected and counted.